January 17, 2025 3:16 am

 • Tipping Jars: Some bars may have a communal tipping jar.
 You can place your tip in there if you prefer.
 Ensure that your contribution reflects the level of service received.

-By following these guidelines, you can navigate the tipping culture in Egypt with confidence, ensuring both you and your bartender have a pleasant experience.
+By following these guidelines, you can navigate the tipping culture in Egypt with confidence.
+This ensures that both you and your bartender have a pleasant experience.

 Leaving a gratuity is more than just a bonus for the staff; it’s a significant part of their income.
 Not leaving a tip may inadvertently signal that you forgot, rather than indicating dissatisfaction.